kamal9580/Recipe-finder-application/README.md

 -   **Recipe Detail Page**: Shows full details of a selected recipe (name, description, tags, ingredients, instructions, and image).

 -   **Search Functionality**: Users can search for recipes by name.

+-   **Pagination**: Implemented pagination for better navigation of recipes.

 -   **Responsive Design**: Optimized for both desktop and mobile.